Get The Great Gatsby 1920’s Makeup Look

-One of our movie picks for 2013 was The Great Gatsby!
+One of our favourite movies is The Great Gatsby!

 It’s a visual feast for a makeup artist, and we loved the contrast between the really glitzy flapper girls and the dainty, soft-focus Daisy.

 So we were inspired to recreate a glamour makeup for summer, because apart from the movie, the vintage makeup look is so very now!

 Firstly a wee bit of makeup history: The 1920’s was a time when women really started to have fun with makeup.
 After the war, many women started working and earning their own money, they felt modern and liberated.

 They began to go out more, dancing till all hours, embracing the glamorous flapper era, and they began to take more risks with their makeup: pale skin, smoky eyes, bolder lips, defined eyebrows, lots of mascara and rosy cheeks.

 Women were also not afraid to make a statement, and they used makeup to express themselves.